Ahassan827/Healthcare-analysis-Power-bi-/README.md

 Efficiency here means minimizing *waste* in time, cost, and resources — including equipment, supplies, and staff efforts.
 The analysis focuses on *Length of Stay (LOS)* and *Cost per Discharge* as the main performance indicators.

+## Business Problem:

+Hip replacement surgeries across the state show significant variation in cost and LOS between hospitals — but it's unclear whether this variation is driven by clinical factors, operational inefficiencies, or both.

 ---